wp-plugins/woocommerce-product-sort-and-display/readme.txt

 == Upgrade Notice ==

+= 1.0.4.1 =
+Important Upgrade!
+Upgrade now for full compatibility with WordPress version 3.9 and backwards to WP v3.7

 = 1.0.4 =
 Upgrade now for full compatibility with WooCommerce Version 2.1 and WordPress version 3.8.1.
 Includes full backward compatibly with WooCommerce versions 2.0 to 2.0.20.